alexjvr1/Manuscripts/ENM_CH_MaxentResults.md

 scores.globclim <- pca.env$li

 # PCA scores for the CHN sites with known R.temp populations
 CHN.presence.bio <- CHN@presence #write all the bioclim vars for known sites to a dataframe (make sure they're in the same order and format as with the full dataset (i.e. not transformed in this case).
-Here CHN is the model I read in before. pca.sp.N <- dudi.pca(CHN.presence.bio, scannf=F, nf=2)  ##pca on these variables scores.N <- pca.sp.N$li
+Here CHN is the model I imported in before (see above) pca.sp.N <- dudi.pca(CHN.presence.bio, scannf=F, nf=2)  ##pca on these variables scores.sp.N <- pca.sp.N$li

 # PCA scores for the CHSW sites with known R.temp populations
-SW.presence.bio <- SW@presence #write all the bioclim vars for known sites to a dataframe pca.sp.SW <- dudi.pca(SW.presence.bio, scannf=F, nf=2)  ##pca on these variables
+SW.presence.bio <- CHSW@presence #write all the bioclim vars for known sites to a dataframe pca.sp.SW <- dudi.pca(SW.presence.bio, scannf=F, nf=2)  ##pca on these variables
-scores.SW <- pca.sp.N$li
+scores.sp.SW <- pca.sp.SW$li

 # PCA scores for the whole CHN study area